loorryiii/LabyrintheCDC/README.md

 ## Bienvenue dans le projet labyrinthe de la Compagnie du Code

+# Spécial thanks and credits
-Merci à R2mix pour sa bibliothèque PScratch que j'ai utilisé Merci à Zerie pour son "Tiny RPG Character Pack" de itch.io Merci à Pixilart pour l'Energy Bow
+Thanks to R2mix for their PScratch library that I used Thanks to Zerie for his "Tiny RPG Character Pack" from itch.io Thanks to Pixilart for the Energy Bow
-Merci à Scratch pour l'édition d'images
+Thanks to Scratch for editing images
-Merci à DeepNight pour les maps
+Thanks to DeepNight for the maps
-Merci à Processing pour son logiciel de code !
+Thanks to Processing for their coding software!

-Liens :
+Links :
 https://github.com/R2mix

 https://github.com/R2mix/PScratch